Precision Data.

 MBA (Darden), LLB (NUS)

-Kareen is a serial entrepreneur with over twenty years in the field of vascular devices.
-She was CEO-founder of Setagon, a US coronary stent company acquired by Medtronic.
-She is an LLB, honors graduate from the National University of Singapore, top 2% at the Singapore bar examination (PPLC), and was previously an attorney at the establishment firm of Drew & Napier in Singapore.
-She has consulted for government agencies and venture funds, and has spoken on medtech entrepreneurship at Darden (University of Virginia), Singapore-Stanford Biodesign, INSEAD Singapore, National University of Singapore and Singapore Management University.
+Kareen is a serial entrepreneur with over twenty years of startup leadership in vascular devices, raising over SGD20 million in startup funding from venture firms and angels.
+She was previously CEO-founder of Setagon, a US coronary stent company acquired by Medtronic.
+She has spoken on medtech entrepreneurship at Darden (University of Virginia), Singapore-Stanford Biodesign, INSEAD Singapore, National University of Singapore and Singapore Management University.

 BSc, Physics (Caltech), MSc/PhD (Yale)

 Whye-Kei is a serial inventor and entrepreneur, and previously CTO-founder of Setagon, a US coronary stent startup.
 He is Director of the SingHealth Intellectual Property Office, managing the IP portfolio of the largest chain of public hospitals and specialty clinical centers in Singapore.
 Previously, he served as the Director of Business Devt (Future Health Care) at Nanyang Technological University, to drive the translational development of drugs/therapeutics and medical devices.
-Whye-Kei was the recipient of the Harding Bliss prize for furthering intellectual Life at the Yale school of engineering.
 He has been an invited speaker and panel member on the topic of entrepreneurship and innovation at Singapore-Stanford Biodesign, National Healthcare Group, and Singapore General Hospital.
 He is an author of 13 publications and book chapters, and is an inventor on 31 patents and patent applications.

 Paul Hayes, CMO